SkriptLang/skript-reflect/docs/code-conventions.md

 # Code Conventions

-## Separate complex Skript expressions from skript-mirror calls
+## Separate complex Skript expressions from skript-reflect calls

-Combining Skript expressions with skript-mirror calls may make your code difficult to read.
+Combining Skript expressions with skript-reflect calls may make your code difficult to read.
 Use variables to separate these different types of calls.

 {% hint style="danger" %}
 ```text